Bark Parental Control Review 2024: Is It Worth the Cost?

 Bark allows you to track your child in real time on Android and iOS.
 As long as your kid has an internet connection, you can see where they are on a pretty accurate map (in my tests, Bark updated the location every 4–5 minutes).

-Bark also has a geofencing feature that allows you to mark places and set boundaries on a map — you can add familiar places, like school or home, set a radius of up to 0.12 miles (or 200 meters), and get an alert when your child leaves or arrives in predefined zones.
+Bark also has a geofencing feature that allows you to mark places and set boundaries on a map — you can add familiar places, like school or home, and use a differently colored pin for each one, set a radius of up to 0.12 miles (or 200 meters), and get an alert when your child leaves or arrives in predefined zones.
 To test this feature, I listed my home, and any time I left or returned to it, Bark sent me an alert within 5 minutes.
 Still, I prefer Norton Family’s geofencing feature that lets you have zones of up to 2 miles or 3,200 meters.

 Alternatively, Bark lets you request a check-in.
 This sends a notification to your child’s device, and they can then open the app and press the check-in button.
 You’ll then get an alert in your dashboard in minutes containing their physical address, a timestamp, and their location on the map.
 From there, you can get directions to their exact location.
 This is great for parents of older children who don’t want to constantly monitor their location, but if your child is unresponsive or simply loses their phone, Bark can’t help locate their device.